 As in any large city, it is vitally important that all individuals consider their safety and well-being both on and off campus.
 During the workday, nicotine replacement lozenges, gums, patches, inhalers and others are alternate options to leaving campus.

-For those who choose to leave campus at night to smoke, please view the evening van service route, along with the locations of all emergency phones.
+For those who choose to leave campus at night to smoke, please review information regarding evening van service, along with the locations of all emergency reporting system telephones.

 If you have further inquiries please email us at email@example.com. https://police.ucla.edu/emergency-information/emergency-calling-9-1-1